A Roadmap for a thriving,

 A Worker-Centered, Compassionate Community

-George’s work as a licensed clinician and social worker provides the roadmap for a safer, more unified Denton.
-He believes in dismantling failing systems and replacing them with practical, community-led care.
+George’s work as a licensed clinical social worker provides the roadmap for a safer, more unified Denton.
+They believe in dismantling failing systems and replacing them with practical, community-led care.

 • Compassionate Homeless Response: Reforming shelter operations to align with "housing-first" best practices, eliminating punitive bed lotteries, and investing in street outreach that actually delivers services.